Summary of what I know and where to get more info…

 Creating Margin.
 Even if you’re not acutely reacting to triggers, chemicals in your environment may be “adding to your inflammation or histamine bucket” as it’s often described.
 In other words, your body may be responding and reacting imperceptibly, all the while leaving you less margin for daily living and other exposures.
 Meaning you’ll more easily and quickly reach a tipping point into feeling (more) terrible or even having a full on attack.
 Bottom line is the less the body has to process and/or react to, the better.

 Identifying Other Lurking Triggers.
 Foams, carpet and mold- oh my!!!
 Did you get worse and haven’t been able to identify a cause?
 If there’s a smell, it might be triggering you.
 Triggers can sometimes be tricky to identify and impossible to prove, especially if you don’t react acutely from exposure.
 Reflecting back, years ago before diagnosis, my vague yet still manageable symptoms got significantly worse 3 separate times after getting brand new outgassing memory foam toppers and mattresses.
 My health took a landslide turn to rock bottom, after living in a brand-new outgassing builder home with that “brand new” home smell after a few months.
 I kept having mysterious attacks that kept landing me in the ER until they finally admitted me to a hospital where it took them a week to finally determine POTS as a diagnosis.
 After replacing our flooring with all natural Marmoleum, my health improved significantly.
 Carpet is known to be a common mast cell trigger for those with MCAS.
 A few years later I had a horrible relapse that passed my previous rock bottom after living in a beautiful 1930’s home for a month that was growing mold within the walls… we hired a mold inspector who found giant mushrooms growing through the wall behind the refrigerator!
 The strange “old house” smell should have been our warning before signing the lease.
-Note that some VOC’s don’t have a smell and can still be triggering.
+Note that some VOC’s and gases don’t have a smell and can still be triggering.
+My latest relapse involved brand new respiratory triggers, and was likely caused by the NO2 (nitrogen dioxide) from our gas burning fireplace running for hours!
+I never reacted acutely, but my stepdad did during a recent visit shedding light on the gas exposure.
+If you’re having seasonal relapses, consider what could be changing for you.
+Check out any indoor gas (or wood) burning appliances like fireplaces and furnaces.
 New man-made items should be especially scrutinized- new appliances, fake Christmas trees, new couch or furniture.
 Reflect and see if you can identify and remove these covert triggers.

 My doctor explains that for those with autoimmune conditions, mold exposure is like dousing an open flame with gasoline.